emnify/product-docs/docs/quickstart/devices/cellular-modules.md

 ---
-description: Configuring Quectel, u-Blox, and several other vendors
+description: Configure Quectel, u-Blox, and several other vendors
 ---
 # Cellular modules